-The chronological resume is a traditional resume format emphasizes your duties, experience, and work history.
-You’ll list your most recent positions first, and go back through past jobs in reverse-chronological order from there.
+The chronological resume is a traditional resume format which emphasizes your duties, experience, and work history.
+You'll list your most recent positions first, and go back through past jobs in reverse-chronological order from there.
 As the standard resume format, it tends to be the easiest to read and scan.

 Resume Tip: There are several studies that theorize relationships between resume cues and the applicant's personality and hireability, further impacting hiring judgments through resumes.
 Be careful which info you choose to include!

 Get Your Contact Information & Personal Details Right

 A career diplomat knows what information should be given and which to hold back.

 Likewise, on a great resume contact information section, there are items which you must include, personal details that are recommended, and some data which you should definitely leave out:

 Name: First name, last name (middle name optional).